Caroleq/caroleq.github.io/_posts/2023-7-9-Audio-Amplifier.md

 Reference no 1 in References section is a good source of information about differential pairs.

 ### 2.2 Cascode
 The second stage of the amplifier is cascode.
 Its function is to amplify voltage signal coming from the previous stage.
 Cascode provides the largest part of voltage amplification of all stages.
 I chose it as a second stage, because of moderately high input impedance and a wide bandwidth.
-If I needed to increase overall amplifier voltage gain I could use two cascodes connected in series instead of one(?).
+If I needed to increase overall amplifier voltage gain I could use two cascodes connected in series instead of one.
 Operating points of cascode transistors are set with voltage divider.
 Signal from cascode is transmitted to output stage.

 ### 2.3 Output stage